ffalt/mah/README.md

   Want to help translate Mah?
 Please use <https://crowdin.com/project/mahjong>

+## Additional boards

+Visit the <span style="font-size:1.5em;"> [Mahseum](https://ffalt.github.io/mahseum/) </span> where you can find an archive of boards nice people created for Kyodai Mahjongg.
+Click on a board and select "Play it with Mah" to import it.

 ## Acknowledgements

 The art in Mah is based on other open source creating work.